 Historically, military units would experience a lengthy journey home after fighting a campaign abroad.
 During this journey home, warriors would process and come to terms with their wartime experiences.
 But in today’s age of modern transportation military personnel can find themselves home within a few days of serving in a combat zone.

-Since 2001, over 2.5 million veterans have returned home from the wars in Iraq and Afghanistan but many of them have never transitioned from their experiences.
-This is evident by the recent report from the Department of Veteran Affairs which states that over 20% of Iraq and Afghanistan veterans suffer from Post-Traumatic Stress Disorder.
+Since 2001, over 2.5 million veterans have returned home from the wars in Iraq and Afghanistan, but many of them have never transitioned from their experiences.
+The Department of Veteran Affairs estimates that over 20% of Iraq and Afghanistan veterans suffer from Post-Traumatic Stress Disorder.

-After returning home from deployments to Iraq and Afghanistan, Sean Gobin hiked all 2,185 miles of the Appalachian Trail.
-Recognizing the therapeutic effects of long distance hiking, Sean founded Warrior Expeditions that supports combat veterans transitioning from their military service by participating in long distance outdoor expeditions.
+In 2012, after returning home from combat deployments to Iraq and Afghanistan, Marine Corps veteran Sean Gobin hiked all 2,185 miles of the Appalachian Trail.
+Recognizing the therapeutic effects of long distance hiking, Sean founded Warrior Expeditions.